 JCST Trainee Survey

 All trainees, regardless of their level or specialty, answer the same survey, which comprises approximately 31 questions.
 There are also additional questions for Cardiothoracic Surgery, Core Surgical Training (Trauma and Orthopaedic Surgery placements), General Surgery, Neurosurgery, Oral and Maxillofacial Surgery, Otolaryngology, Paediatric Surgery, Plastic Surgery, Trauma and Orthopaedic Surgery, Urology, Vascular Surgery, less than full time, and academic trainees (ACFs & ACLs) to answer.

 JCST survey annual report

 Since its introduction in 2011, the JCST trainee survey has provided some valuable information about the quality of surgical training nationally.
 As part of its five-year strategy, the JCST intends to share this information in the form of an annual report.
-The first two can be found below:
+The reports can be found below: